Bread Machine Oatmeal Bread

 Am I suppose to grind the oats for this recipe?
 The picture doesn’t look to have the oats on outside and my kids wouldn’t eat it anyway if dried on top.

-Nope you do not grind the oats.
-(I’ve added a link in the ingredients list to the type of oats to use.)
-I didn’t use decorative oats on the top either.
+Nope, no need to grind the oats.
+I’ve added a link in the ingredients list to the type of oats to use.

 My daughter loves this bread for sandwiches.
 However, I always have to add more water because my bread starts making noise because the dough is too dry.
 I probably had at least 1/2 to 2/3 c. or water total.